CLAT/AILET as an exam is all about maintaining your composure while you are writing the paper.

 People appearing CLAT traditionally have been Maths-phobic.
 This is where you can beat them.

 This is a strategy, as a clarification, we followed when we had appeared CLAT years back.
+We learned a lot from clat coaching online.

 We have come across people who solve the paper as per their own mojo.
 You, obviously, have the freedom to solve it in a manner you are most efficient with.
+You can also join the crash course for clat to prepare for the examination.

 Best of Luck